jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_i.rst

         if p == True and q == False:
             return False

-  the terminal still shows green. not_ happens twice on this line, I try to factor it out by rewriting the line in terms of it
+  the terminal still shows green. not_ happens twice on this line, I try to factor it out like in Algebra_

   .. code-block:: python

     def logical_equality(p, q):
         if p and q:
             return True
-        if not p not or not q:
+        if not (p and q):
         # if not p and not q:
             return True
         if p == False and q == True: